 Video Content: We will also use video lectures from LinkedIN Learning.
-This content is available to you for free, through your myCl account.
-Login to my.Cl, scroll down to see "LinkedIN Learning" button, click on it to set up your account.
+This content is available to you for free, through your myCI account.
+Login to my.CI, scroll down to see "LinkedIN Learning" button, click on it to set up your account.
 Email me if you have trouble with this.
-There are detailed instructions with screenshots in Canvas/Module 0.
+There are detailed instructions with screenshots in Canvas/Module 1 (not Module 0)

-Course Description: This course is designed as a semester-long introduction to marketing concepts, processes and practices commonly encountered in the industry.
+Course Description: This course is designed as a 8 week introduction to marketing concepts, processes and practices commonly encountered in the industry.
 We will be looking at real-life examples to illustrate and understand how products and services are marketed.
 Towards the end of the course we will be able to discuss and devise marketing strategies for specific cases.
-More importantly, we will analyze the societal and economic effects of these practices.